jaylenw/IonicTodoApp/README.md

 At the root of the project run `ionic build android` You will then find a debugging apk in `platforms/android/build/outputs/apk/`

-Run `ionic build --release` to get the production ready apk.
+Run `ionic build android --release` to get the production ready apk.
 You may install it on your Android devices using the installation from unknown sources option in your android device.
 You will find an unsigned apk in `platforms/android/build/outputs/apk/`.